DawidFranczak/Smart-home-main-server/README.md

 Microcontrollers software located in this repo is intended to esp8266.

-In the website you must create account.
+In the website you should create account.

 If you create account with 'tester' in name e.g. 'usertester' or 'testeruser' 3 devices from each category will be added to your accound.